 Global education has long been part of the Shaker experience.
-Our students have taken up hammers to remove chunks of the Berlin Wall, sung at St. Peter’s Basilica the day after Pope John Paul II passed away, and performed atop the Great Wall of China, and helped build homes on floating villages in Cambodia.
+Our students have taken up hammers to remove chunks of the Berlin Wall, sung at St. Peter’s Basilica the day after Pope John Paul II passed away, performed atop the Great Wall of China, and helped build homes on floating villages in Cambodia.

 Trips are occasionally scheduled to selected countries in Latin America as well as India.
 In 2015, for the first time, Shaker students traveled to Cambodia as part of the Human Rights and Conflict course at the High School.